gold2718/ESCOMPcesm/.github/ISSUE_TEMPLATE/02_enhancement.md

 ---
-name: Enhancement request, CESM-wide or unknown component
+name: Enhancement request, CMCC-CM-wide or unknown component
-about: Suggest a CESM-wide enhancement; in many cases, one of the links below is more appropriate
+about: Suggest a CMCC-CM-wide enhancement; in many cases, one of the links below is more appropriate

 ---